soubhagya2001/Pinterest_Clone/readme.md

    npx nodemon

 <hr>

-Usage
+## Usage
-Open your web browser and navigate to http://localhost:3000.
+Open your web browser and navigate to http://localhost:3000. <br>
-Register a new account or log in if you already have one.
+Register a new account or log in if you already have one. <br>
-Create pins, check your feed, and set a profile image.
+Create pins, check your feed, and set a profile image. <br>